laudiacay/pintos-work/pintos-p1/src/threads/DESIGNDOC.md

 The lock is set to be the lock that this thread is waiting on.
 If this thread has a higher priority than the lock's current priority that it should give its holder, update that priority to be the thread's priority.
-Then the thread's priority is recursed up along the donation chain: this thread gives its priority to its blocker (the holder of the lock that this thread is waiting on,) and the blocker gives its priority to its blocker, and so on, until we reach a blocker that is not waiting
+Then the thread's priority is iterated up along the donation chain: this thread gives its priority to its blocker (the holder of the lock that this thread is waiting on,) and the blocker gives its priority to its blocker, and so on, until we reach a blocker that is not waiting